NickNaso/abi-stable-node-research/experiments/3_import_c_lib_export_go_to_c/README.md

 # Import C library in Go and export to Node.js

 In this experiment I imported C library in **Go** then I used the function of the library in a **Go** function.
-After the export like a C static library this first process I used it in a native add-on.
+After the export like a C static library I used it in a native add-on.
 To run the experiment execute the following command:

 `$ ./build.sh`